k-nuth/docs/content/developer_guide/c++/C---interface.md

-Bitprim's C++ interface is the base layer of the platform, the lowest abstraction level available.
+Knuth's C++ interface is the base layer of the platform, the lowest abstraction level available.
 It's a fork of the Satoshi/reference implementation with several improvements, the main of them being modularization.
 Being monolithic, the reference client is harder to change, not only because a change ripples across the whole system, but also because it's not possible to mix and match different module implementations.

 ## Package diagram

 ---

-If we were to view the Bitprim projects as UML packages, their dependencies would look like this \(some projects omitted for simplicity\):
+If we were to view the Knuth projects as UML packages, their dependencies would look like this \(some projects omitted for simplicity\):

 ## ![](assets/bitprim_package_diagram.png)Which is the main responsibility/functionality for each package?